AtlasKTV/PINK-ELVui-UI-WoW-/README.md

 8. Click 'Import Profile'

-8. Paste **Script** In the Script.txt File.
+8. Paste **Script** In the Readme2.txt File.
 Added with the download.

 9. Finni.